mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 {"message": "hello world"}
 ```

-After you confirm that Lambda Function is working as expected, you can test the API Gateway using following steps:
+After you confirm that Lambda function is working as expected, test the API Gateway
+using following steps.

 Start the API locally: